Pet Database x Republic of Cats – Microchipping special

 If you’re a cat owner in the UK, we’re almost certain you will have heard of microchipping.
-As of 10th June 2024, microchipping was made compulsory in England for all cats over the age of 20 weeks.
+Microchipping your cat is really important, and a legal requirement for all cats over the age of 20 weeks.
+Get it done as soon as you can in order to keep your cat as safe as possible from the get-go.

 A microchip is a teeny tiny device that vets will implant under your cat’s skin – usually between the shoulder blades.
-This is often done on their very first vet visit, however if you have adopted your cat and they don’t already have one, you should prioritise a visit to your vet.
-Each chip carries a unique identification number that can be scanned and recognised by vets, shelters or anyone with a chip scanning device!
+This is often done on their first vet visit.
+If you’re not sure if your cat has one, prioritise a visit to your vet.
+Each chip carries a unique identification number that can be scanned and recognised by vets, shelters or anyone with a chip scanning device.

 If a cat is lost, a simple scan for a microchip will reveal its unique ID and registered details, allowing the finder to contact the owners and return the cat safely to its home.
 It’s an essential piece of kit for any responsible cat owner.